dewapathi/dewapathi/README.md

 <br/>

-- Designed and built a Django REST Framework backend delivering **45+ REST endpoints** across 6 domain modules — accounts, billing, catalog, stats, maf, and common — for a genetics analytics SaaS product.
+- Designed and built a Django REST Framework backend delivering **45+ REST endpoints** across six domain modules — accounts, billing, catalog, stats, maf, and common — for a genetics analytics SaaS product.
 - Architected a **strangler-fig migration** using a custom Django database router that splits traffic across a new primary database, read-only legacy production database, and optional read replica.
 - Enabled migration away from legacy infrastructure without requiring application downtime.
 - Built a MySQL-backed **cache-aside layer with a 7-day TTL** for expensive statistical aggregations.